area homepage The Lodsworth Guide

 Shepard became famous as a book illustrator, notably for Winnie the Pooh stories written by A. A. Milne also his Wind in the Willows characters were very popular.
 Known to his family and friends as Kipper, Shepard married Florence Chaplin, granddaughter one of the founders of Punch Magazine.

 Shepard was appointed OBE in 1972.
-He died on 24 March 1976, at the age of 96 and is buried in Lodsworth churchyard with Winnie the Pooh and Piglet engraved on his tomb.
+He died on 24 March 1976, at the age of 96 and is buried in Lodsworth churchyard with characters from Wind in the Willows engraved on his tomb.

 Shepard, EH - biography